rosette-api/java/examples/src/main/java/com/basistech/rosette/examples/README.md

 Each example class can be run independently.

+Each example file demonstrates one of the capabilities of the Rosette Platform.

+A note on pre-requisites.
+Rosette API only suports TLS 1.2 so ensure your toolchain also supports it.

+##Maven ##
 If you use Maven, everything should have been setup and you can start running the examples using `mvn exec:java`.
 Otherwise you can compile and run these examples by hand: